2024 Budapest mayoral election: Aftermath

-At 3:30 pm on 12 une, Vitézy filed official documents with the Capital Electoral Office to appeal the outcome, requesting a full recount of all invalid votes across Budapest.
+At 3:30 pm, Vitézy filed official documents with the Capital Electoral Office to appeal the outcome, requesting a full recount of all invalid votes across Budapest.
 He argued that a recount was essential for legitimacy, as fraud allegations could undermine confidence in the new mayor.
 The Capital Electoral Office forwarded the appeal to the National Electoral Office, which would then decide on the recount.
 On 13 June, Karácsony called for a complete re-election, regardless of the recount’s outcome.

 On 14 June, the National Electoral Office declared the recount results, with Karácsony’s lead narrowing to just 41 votes.
 Karácsony announced his intention to appeal the decision to the Curia (Hungary's Supreme Court), arguing that procedural irregularities warranted a new election.
 Vitézy also filed an appeal, but only for DK-lead Districts IV. and VII.
 They submitted their motion to the Curia on 17 June, which were rejected on 26 June, upholding the validity of the recount.
 That day, Karácsony affirmed he would have gone through with a repeated election, but "the Curia's decision closed that debate".

 Previously, Vitézy had suggested Karácsony could initiate a new election by resigning, an option Karácsony declined.
 After the Curia's decision, Vitézy argued Karácsony promised to take all legal means, and he still had the means to appeal to the Constitutional Court, saying he considers Karácsony a legitimate mayor, but "if we take Gergely Karácsony's previous words seriously, he does not consider himself to be one".
 On 30 June, Vitézy himself filed a complaint to the Constitutional Court, arguing the Curia's decision was unconstitutional.

 On 5 July, the Constitutional Court annulled the Curia’s decision, citing a breach of the right to a fair trial.
 The Curia had ignored requests to recount valid votes; the Constitutional Court argued that, since some invalid votes were accepted on recount, some previously valid votes could also be found invalid.
 Though a new election was no longer possible (the deadline expired on 7 July), the Curia could still order a full recount of valid votes.
 Vitézy supported the measure, while Karácsony dismissed the Court’s rationale as "absurd," alleging it exposed Vitézy’s alignment with Fidesz.

 On 7 July, the Curia mandated the recount of all valid votes.
 The National Electoral Office begun recount on 9 July, at 13:00.
 At the same time, a new complaint was filed with the Constitutional Court, contending that the Curia itself, rather than the Electoral Office, should oversee the recount.

 The recount concluded on 12 July, with Karácsony retaining his victory and increasing his lead to 293 votes.
 In total, about 1,500 votes changed status, including 507 initially valid votes deemed invalid.
 Vitézy publicly conceded the election to Karácsony, and no further legal appeals were made.
 As the deadline for appeals also passed on 12 July, the election results were officially confirmed.